kjs452/KennysOpenDSKY/README.md

 + Scott Pav's github project.

-+ The functionality offered was inspired by the functionality offered by the Apollo 50th project which came pre-installed with the Open DSKY kit.
++ The functionality offered was inspired by the functionality offered by the **Apollo 50th Anniversary** project which came pre-installed with the Open DSKY kit.

++ The audio clips provided here are taken from the **Apollo 50th Anniversary** project SD card.

 ## Features